 These are the dress codes where a blazer or sports coat combination would work just as well as a suit.

-For example, a navy blazer with a soft gray pair of chinos and loafers.
+For example, a light blue blazer with a soft gray pair of chinos and loafers.

 But you may have a casual suit in mind instead.